-.1 seek explicit agreement from administration, responsible for GSO FSS network.
+7.1) for cases identified as in Appendix 4 of this Annex, the notifying administration of the GSO network operating ISS links shall seek explicit agreement from administration, responsible for GSO FSS network.
 In case of absence of explicit agreement frequency assignments of ISS shall not cause harmful interference to nor claim protection from GSO FSS network.

 7.2) in case of the harmful interference actually be caused by an ISS assignment to any recorded assignment of GSO FSS, the administration responsible for the ISS station using the frequency assignment shall, upon receipt of a report providing the particulars relating to the harmful interference, immediately eliminate this harmful interference.

-7.3 in case of the harmful interference, BR shall submit the case to the subsequent meeting of the Radio Regulations Board for review and necessary actions (including suppression of the subject frequency assignment), as appropriate;
+7.3) in case of the harmful interference, BR shall submit the case to the subsequent meeting of the Radio Regulations Board for review and necessary actions (including suppression of the subject frequency assignment), as appropriate;

-[eight]
+APPENDIX 4

+Provisions 7.1, 7.2 and 7.3 apply when the following conditions are met between a GSO FSS network and a GSO network operating ISS links

+Frequency overlap and;

+Orbital separation of less than [eight] degree and;

+The transmitting non-GSO space station towards the GSO network operating ISS links shall be visible from the territory of the potentially affected GSO FSS network and;

+The GSO network operating ISS links shall be visible from the territory of the potentially affected GSO FSS network and;

+The potentially affected GSO FSS network service area includes the territory of its notifying administration.